Shoulder Pain & Rotary Cuff Injuries

 Heat or Ice Pack Therapy

-Manual therapy after surgery can accelerate the recovery process by promoting healing, preventing complications, and regaining function sooner.
+Massage therapy after surgery can accelerate the recovery process by promoting healing, preventing complications, and regaining function sooner.